Add To Favorites

-Find out how Native American and farm children in past generations made dolls from corn husks.
-Interview grandparents or other elders who might have made or played with these dolls.
-How were their Corn-Husk Characters dressed?
+Students research and find out how Native American and farm children in past generations made dolls from corn husks.
+Have students interview grandparents or other elders who might have made or played with these dolls.

-To make replica corn husks for your own character, cut the seams of a brown paper lunch bag with Crayola® Scissors so it lies flat.
+To make replica corn husks to create a character, students cut the seams of a brown paper lunch bag with Crayola® Scissors so it lies flat.
 Use Crayola Washable Markers to cover the bag with long brown, yellow, and orange lines, all in the same direction, for texture.
-Cover your work area with newspaper.
-Blend the marker colors slightly with a damp Crayola Paint Brush.
+Cover the work area with newspaper.
+Blend the marker colors slightly with a damp paint brush.
 Dry.

-Cut the bag into about 12 long and 6 short husks.
+Students cut the bag into about 12 long and 6 short husks.
 Trim the ends so they look irregular and natural.
 Tightly tie one end of the longer husks together with yarn.
 Turn the tied end over, and pull the yarn ends out.
 Spread the husks around the tied end, then cover it.
-Tie yarn tightly around the husks to create your character's head.
+Tie yarn tightly around the husks to create the character's head.

 Tie the shorter husks near both ends for arms.
 Spread the husks of the longer piece in two.
-Insert the arm section, then tie your character at the waist.
+Insert the arm section, then tie the character at the waist.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.